acemasterjb/3013-Algorithms/assignments/P01/README.md

 This `Vector` class was written to support pushing and popping from both ends and initialization from arrays, input files and other Vectors.

+This `Vector` class also supports "pushing in order" which means that elements can be pushed and then sorted.

+The [`solution.cpp`](./solution.cpp) file contains logic to test the various operations of this `Vector` class.

 Input files need to consist of lines where each line contains one element to be pushed onto the Vector.
 E.g. for initializing a `Vector` of `int`s each line in the input file needs to be an integer.

 ## Instructions